-The ghyll comes with it fair share of challenges and has a few surprises along the way including a small jump and slides.
-Stickle Barn is ideal for anyone ages 7 upwards.
-All the obstacle can be avoided should you decide you don’t want to do a section, which makes it a great beginners ghyll.
+The ghyll comes with its fair share of challenges and has a few surprises along the way including a small jump and slide.
+Stickle Barn is ideal for anyone aged 7 upwards.
+All the obstacles can be avoided should you decide you don’t want to do a section, which makes it a great beginners ghyll.

 Location: Coniston, Below the “Old man”

-This ghyll is incredibly diverse, it can adapted for the most timid or the most extreme.
-We run the ghyll during the warmer months April – September.
-The Meeting Location is at the Old Furness road car parK right opposite the small industrial estate.
-There are some free parking spots however its always worth having some change just in case these are taken .
+We run the ghyll during the warmer months of April – October.
+The Meeting Location is at the Old Furness road car park right opposite the small industrial estate.
+There are some free parking spots however its always worth having some change just in case these are taken.

 WHO CAN DO IT?